RunestoneInteractive/rs/docs/source/poetry.rst

 poetry <https://python-poetry.org/docs/>`__.

-After installing Poetry, to support the `polylith structure <https://polylith.gitbook.io/polylith/introduction/polylith-in-a-nutshell>`__ you should install thr following plugins to poetry.
+After installing Poetry, to support the `polylith structure <https://polylith.gitbook.io/polylith/introduction/polylith-in-a-nutshell>`__ you should install the following plugins to poetry.
 These will be installed globally in your copy of poetry.
 Do the following from a command prompt:

 1. ``poetry self add poetry-polylith-plugin``